Medical Billing and Coding Classes

 In this series of classes, students gain practical knowledge of the human form and the medical terms associated with the body's operations.
 These include the musculoskeletal, cardiovascular, and respiratory systems.
 They also learn the terminology used in laboratory settings and pharmacology.
 The second course builds on the first, exploring more complex body systems and medical terms related to sense organs, oncology, and genetics.

 Body Systems I and II

-Drugs can be lifesaving or catastrophic; it’s vital to get the right name, dosage and instructions on the label to prevent a healing agent from turning into a potential toxin.
-Students in this course will gain experience with drug names — both generic and trade — as well as drug side effects and medication interactions.
-They’ll also learn how pharmaceuticals correspond to body systems.
+Drugs can be lifesaving or catastrophic.
+It's vital to get the right name, dosage, and instructions on the label to prevent a healing agent from turning into a toxin.
+Students in this course gain experience with drug names — both generic and trade — as well as drug side effects and medication interactions.
+They also learn how pharmaceuticals correspond to body systems.

 Medical Billing and Health Insurance

 This course examines elements of managed care contracts and covered patient services, including preventive health services and office visits.
 The course also delves into ethics, addressing protected health information and disclosure under the Health Insurance Portability and Accountability Act (HIPAA).
 It also covers the electronic health record (EHR) incentives offered under the Health Information Technology for Economic and Clinical Health (HITECH) Act.

 Medical Contracts, Ethics, and HIPAA